 - Place a layer of dill fronds in the container, large enough to make a bed under the fillet.
 Place the fish on top of the dill and cover the fillet, top and sides, with the salt-sugar cure.

 - Layer the top of the fish with more fresh dill, then cover the fillet with plastic wrap.
-Place a weight on top of the salmon (we used a loaf pan with a 28-ounce can of crushed tomatoes inside) and place in the fridge overnight.
+Place a weight on top of the salmon (we used a loaf pan with a 28-ounce can of crushed tomatoes insidand place in the fridge overnight.

 - The next day, remove the plastic wrap and dill from the top of the fish, flip it over, replace the dill, and recover with fresh plastic wrap.
 Place the weight back on top of the salmon and put it back in the fridge overnight.

-- Remove the fish from the container, and pick off all of the dill fronds.
-Rinse the salmon well under cool running water, then slice thinly with the sharpest knife you have.
+- Remove the fish from the container, and remove all of the dill fronds.
+Rinse the salmon well under cool running water and pat dry.
+Proceed to carefully slice the salmon as thin as you can with the sharpest knife you have.
 Serve with rye or brown bread, quick pickled red onions, and aioli.

 Did you make this recipe?
 I would love to see how you made out!
 Let me know on Instagram by tagging me @baconandbaileys and hashtag it #baconandbaileys so I can take a peek and re-share it in my Instagram stories!
 You can also find me on Facebook, Twitter, and Pinterest.

 This post was first published on May 22, 2019 and was updated on June 21, 2019.